Kittycatangel/Natural-Language-Processing-movie-sentiment-analysis-part-II-/README.md

 # Natural-Language-Processing-movie-sentiment-analysis-part-II

-Let's see other options of optimizations:
+Let's see other options of optimizations for our movie sentiment analysis:

 # Stop words
 Another way that we can get rid of uninformative words is by discarding words that are too frequent to be informative.
 There are two main approaches: using a language-specific list of stopwords, or discarding words that appear too frequently. scikitlearn has a built-in list of English stopwords in the feature_extraction.text module.